Bug report #5153

 And because people might not look at the help for an operator as simple as /, also create a section in the user manual which lists issues like this where the expression parser behaves differently from what people would expect (unless they have used some other particular software).
 Even this probably isn't enough.

-#6 Updated by Alister Hood about 12 years ago
+#6 Updated by Alister Hood over 12 years ago

 I don't have QGIS here to test, but I'm wondering: